mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 Standard module to logs stuff

-Loggin is performed by calling methods on instances of the `Logger` class
+Logging is performed by calling methods on instances of the `Logger` class

 ### Basics